6 Foods for Glowing Skin

 Try this refreshing and nutrient-packed Avocado and Pineapple Green Smoothie.

 This cruciferous veggie is full of health and skin-boosting nutrients such as zinc, vitamin C, and vitamin A. In addition, broccoli florets also contain a unique compound called sulforaphane.
-Research has shown some potential benefits to this compound, which includes preventing skin cancer, protecting against UV ray skin damage, and possibly helping to maintain collagen levels in the skin.
+Research has shown some potential benefits to this compound, which include preventing skin cancer, protecting against UV ray skin damage, and possibly helping to maintain collagen levels in the skin.

 Ways to add broccoli to your meals